arno0129/Laboratory_CUG_CS_CJ/File and Directory Operations.md

 # File and Directory Operations Guide

-This document explains how to create, delete, and rename files and directories in Linux, and how to edit files using the **nano editor**, including saving and exiting options.
+This document explains how to create, delete, and rename files and directories in Linux, and how to edit files using the **nano editor**, including saving, exiting, and common text-editing shortcuts.

 ---